apache/druid/docs/operations/clean-metadata-store.md

 If you have compliance requirements to keep audit records, use alternative methods to preserve audit metadata if you enable automated cleanup for audit records.
 For example, periodically export audit metadata records to external storage.

 ## Configure automated metadata cleanup
+By default, automatic cleanup for metadata is disabled.
+See [Metadata storage](../configuration/index.md#metadata-storage) for the default configuration settings after you enable the feature.

 You can configure cleanup on a per-entity basis with the following constraints:
 - You have to configure a [kill task for segment records](#kill-task) before you can configure automated cleanup for [rules](#rules-records) or [compaction configuration](#compaction-configuration-records).